Polaroid (Jonas Blue, Liam Payne and Lennon Stella song)

-"Polaroid" is a song by English DJ and record producer Jonas Blue, English singer Liam Payne and Canadian singer Lennon Stella.
+"Polaroid" is a song by English DJ and record producer Jonas Blue, English singer and songwriter Liam Payne and Canadian singer Lennon Stella.
 It was released as a digital download on 5 October 2018 via Virgin EMI Records as the eighth single from Blue's compilation album Blue.
-It is also included on Payne’s debut studio album LP1.
-To date, It has sold two million units worldwide.
+It is also included on Payne's debut studio album LP1.
+To date, it has sold two million units worldwide.

+Background and composition

+On 4 October 2018, Jonas Blue released the cover art and a preview for "Polaroid".
+Written by Ed Drewett, Sam Roman, Blue and John Paul Cooper, the track has been described as R&B pop with an anthemic chorus and an irresistible groove.
+The song was also produced by Blue.

+The song is about the concept of finding love at first sight.
+When Blue started writing the track, he felt that "only Liam could sing it."
+The song was originally going to feature Liam Payne and Cheryl, however due to the two splitting back in June, Blue chose Lennon Stella instead.

 Critical reception

-Broadway World called the track a "heaven sent slice of R&B pop replete with a truly anthemic chorus and an irresistible groove".
+BroadwayWorld called the track a "heaven sent slice of R&B pop replete with a truly anthemic chorus and an irresistible groove".
 Idolator felt the song had "shimmering production", an "irresistible chorus", and that Payne and Stella have "striking vocals" and chemistry.

 Music video

-A music video to accompany the release of "Polaroid" was first released onto YouTube on 19 October 2018.
+A music video to accompany the release of "Polaroid" was shot in New York City's Central Park on 21 August 2018.
+It was officially released onto YouTube on 19 October 2018 and was directed by Jay Martin.
 The video features a couple falling in love after taking a Polaroid picture together, and also features appearances by all three artists.
 Billboard commented that the video brings the "romantic dance song to life".